tvjames/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI/Grid.md

 publish:true
 ---

-# Kendo.Mvc.UI.Grid Testing differential import on one of the grid pages
+# Kendo.Mvc.UI.Grid Testing differential import on one of the grid pages.
+Testing one more time.

 The server side wrapper for Kendo UI Grid